mqliang/kubernetes/cluster/caicloud/README.md

 ## How to do a release

 To build release, use script `hack/caicloud/build-release.sh`.
-The script will build caicloud kubernetes binaries, i.e. kubelet, apiserver, etc. It will also build script release, i.e. kube-up.sh, kube-down.sh etc. By default, it will create two tarballs (binaries and scripts) and push to qiniu, it will also create cloud images, which can be used to create an image from cloudprovider directly.
+The script will build caicloud kubernetes binaries, i.e. kubelet, apiserver, etc. It will also build script release, i.e. kube-up.sh, kube-down.sh etc. By default, it will create two tarballs (binaries and scripts) and push to qiniu.
+It will create a docker image which contains all the scripts.
+The docker image is used by cluster manager for now.
+It will also create cloud images, which can be used to create an image from cloudprovider directly.
 To see its full description, run (assuming at kubernetes root directory):
 ```
 ./hack/caicloud/build-release.sh
 ```